 Film Freeway does not charge anything to use their site.
 You do not have to give up any of your rights of ownership to your film.

 The site has features that allow you to upload and enter your film into some of the festivals.

-> The site also features a lot of winning films from various festivals.
+The site also features a lot of winning films from various festivals.
 Watching these can not only inspire you, but also help you learn professional quality video production.
+There could be a lot more that you need to learn or change to your film before it can be considered for a prize, let alone having the chance to work on movies that are broadcasted on the big screen.
+Maybe even things that you didn’t expect to be important, like incorporating on screen movie ads before the start of your film could help you to go a long way in the industry as you want it to look as professional and as realistic as possible.
 As I always say, watching the work of others with a focus on the production values and techniques used help you hoe your own skills.
 Yes, that means I think watching TV commercials can be a productive activity. 🙂

-> Another site that lists lots of festivals is called Click for Festivals.
+Another site that lists lots of festivals is called Click for Festivals.
 Much like the Film Freeway, Click for Festivals is also a free tool and allows you to upload your video to the site.

 FESTIVALS FOR SHORT AND NO BUDGET VIDEO PROJECTS

 If your project is under 8 minutes in total length, you can submit it to a weekly festival sponsored by the public television station in New York, WNET.
 This festival is free and winners are determined by an online vote.